Skip to content

 Lyme Regis to Charmouth – Bus It Back

 This 5km guided walk follows the South West Coast Path to Charmouth, taking about two hours (excluding the return bus journey).
 Walks run on the first Wednesday of each month from April to September.
 Free of charge, but you must pay for the bus.
-Booking in person at the Lyme Regis shop.
+Book in person at the Lyme Regis shop or call on 01297 445828.

 Lyme Regis Circular Loops

-These free guided walks run on the second Thursday of each month from April to September, alternating between a 4km walk (April, June, August) and an 8km walk (July & September).
-Booking in person at the Lyme Regis shop or calling:01297 44 5828.
+These free guided walks run on the second Thursday of each month from April to September, alternating between a 4km walk (April, June, August) and an 8km walk (May, July & September).
+Booking in person at the Lyme Regis shop or calling: 01297 44 5828.

-2025 is the 175th anniversary of Jane Austen’s birth and Lyme Regis was one of her favourite holiday locations.
+Lyme Regis was one of Jane Austen's favourite holiday locations.
 To celebrate her love of Lyme Regis the National Trust are offering a series of short walks along the Cobb with readings from Persuasion.
 Departing from outside the National Trust Gift shop these walks are perfect for any Austen fan, people wanting to learn more or those who are curious about her connection to the town.

 You can book for FREE by calling the Lyme Regis gift shop on: 01297 445828 or by popping in and speaking to the team.